Statutory Rape Lawyer in Massachusetts – What Constitutes Rape of a Child?

 Statutory rape/the rape of a child in Massachusetts is one of the most serious felonies that can be charged.
 If you or a family member has been charged with this crime, an experienced criminal defense attorney is needed immediately.

 I provide tenacious advocacy at every step in the legal process in fighting for the rights of clients charged with misdemeanors as well as serious felonies, and would invite you to call me at your earliest convenience for a free consultation to discuss your matter.
-I offer affordable fees, fixed fees for criminal defense matters, and I accept credit card payments.
+I offer affordable fees, and fixed fees for criminal defense matters.

 The Massachusetts statute that provides for statutory rape and rape of a child is set forth in G.L. c.
 265, § 23, which is titled “Rape and Abuse of a Child.”
 While the title of the statute does not contain the words “statutory rape”, this statute nonetheless has such affect, as it prohibits and declares to be a crime certain sexual conduct involving a victim under the age of 16, irrespective of consent.

 Charging a Statutory Rape / Rape of a Child